Enhance your board experience through training and continuous education opportunities

 Board members encounter many challenges as they tackle the duties and responsibilities presented by their roles.
 Whether the goal is to ease the transition from private citizen to public board member or assure that the board is continually improving its service to the community, it can be accomplished by taking advantage of various training and continuous education opportunities offered by ISBA.

-ISBA offers a number of workshops, retreats, and services to board members that are included in the Association dues at no additional cost.
+Most of ISBA’s workshops and services are available to board members at no additional cost.
 These activities and services include:

 Annual self-assessment evaluations are critical to maintaining the board’s internal health.
 Assessing the board’s perspective of its effectiveness and importance of its service assists the board to identify areas where improvement will enhance the value of services rendered.